Deon Anderson: Dallas Cowboys

-Anderson was selected in the sixth round of the 2007 NFL Draft, after the Dallas Cowboys traded up with the Cleveland Browns moving from the 200th to the 195th position, in exchange for a seventh round draft choice (#234-Syndric Steptoe).
+Anderson was selected in the sixth round (195th overall) of the 2007 NFL draft, after the Dallas Cowboys traded up with the Cleveland Browns moving from the 200th to the 195th position, in exchange for a seventh round draft choice (#234-Syndric Steptoe).
 He was expected to be a difference maker on special teams and was given the nickname "cricket" after eating an insect on a dare during training camp.

 As a rookie, he was named the starter at fullback in the third game of the season, replacing an injured Oliver Hoyte.
 He was placed on the injured reserve list after suffering a rotator cuff injury in the eighth game.

 On September 17, 2008, he had his knee scoped and missed two games because of the injury.

 On August 13, 2009, he had surgery on his left knee.
 He was forced to sat out all of the preseason games, but did not miss any regular season contests after returning on September 7.
 He started 10 games and had no carries, while making 12 special teams tackles (tied for fourth on the team).

 On September 16, 2010, he underwent arthroscopic knee surgery after being diagnosed with a torn meniscus.
 He was waived injured on September 24 and replaced with undrafted free agent Chris Gronkowski.